jawah/niquests/docs/user/advanced.rst

 Example: Automatic Retries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Requests does not retry failed connections.
-However, it is possible to implement automatic retries with a powerful array of features, including backoff, within a Requests :class:`Session <niquests.Session>` using the `urllib3.util.Retry`_ class::
+By default, Niquests does not retry failed connections.
+However, it is possible to implement automatic retries with a powerful array of features, including backoff, within a Niquests :class:`Session <niquests.Session>` using the `urllib3.util.Retry`_ class::

     from urllib3.util import Retry